rokaN8/MIT805_TitanicMapReduce/README.md

 # MIT805 MapReduce Example

-Python example for the MIT805 Titanic MapReduce program.
+Python example converted from Java for the MIT805 Titanic MapReduce program.
 Works on Windows/Linux with Python > 3.x

 ## Requirements